mmuller88/mmblog/content/cdk-pipeline-lib-eng/index.md

 ```

 # Summary
 CDK code pipelines are super cool.
 But they are also super complicated or complex.
-You don't want to have to deal with all this complexity every time just to squeeze stacks into a staging pipeline.
+You don't want to deal with all this complexity every time just to squeeze stacks into a staging pipeline.
 So there should be a good abstraction to these staging pipelines.

 In this article I presented such an abstraction in form of a library.
 I am already using it to run some CDK stacks, which are presented here.

 This library can only access repositories in my github account.
-It would be possible to make the library more general in order to be able to access any git repositories.
+It would be possible to make the library more general sophisticated in order to be able to access any git repositories.
 If you find this useful, let me know.
 But now I'm curious.
 What do you think of my PipelineApp library?
 What can I improve?
 Let me know.

 To the wonderful readers of this article I'm saying that feedback of any kind is welcome.
 In the future I will try to include a discussion and comment feature here.
 In the meantime, please feel free to send me feedback via my social media accounts such as [Twitter](https://twitter.com/MartinMueller_) or [FaceBook](https://www.facebook.com/martin.muller.10485).
 Thank you very much :).